When you buy a car insurance policy, you'll usually have to fill in a bunch of information about yourself.

 So, if you're the owner of a brand-new (or maybe third-hand) car - congratulations! - make sure you let your insurer know before you pick up your new set of wheels.

-Before you buy a new car, it's worth getting an estimate on it to make sure it won't make the price of your insurance go up.
+Before you buy a new car, it's worth getting a quote on it to make sure it won't make the price of your insurance go up.

-That’s because insurers use your marital status and title to figure out your price.
-And that’s because married people are less likely to make claims.
+Insurers use your marital status and title to figure out your price — and married people are less likely to make claims.

 Your job title also affects your insurance price.
 As with everything else in insurance, it's all based on the data insurers have about how often people with your job title make claims.